networknt/light-doc/content/en/service/proxy/benchmark.md

 ```

 We change the response JSON the same as the Light-4j implementation.
-Also we change the status to HttpStatus.OK.
+Also, we change the status to HttpStatus.OK.

 ##### Standalone